alexanderluna/alexanderluna.github.io/_posts/ruby/2017-12-28-install-ruby.md

 ### What is [Homebrew](https://brew.sh/) ?
 - The missing package manager for macOS
-- You can install pretty much everything need with it (ruby, pytohn, libraries, etc.)
+- You can install pretty much everything need with it (ruby, python, libraries, etc.)
 - You can easily update everything you install and uninstall as well

 > Installing anything from the internet is always a little risky and